Last Updated on

 At or near the beginning of each month, I take a few

-In 3 columns, I list the bill type, the day it’s due, and the total amount due.
+In 3 columns, I write down the bill type, the bill due date, and the total amount due.

 Our bills are generally due in the same order, so that’s how I list them.

-Once the bill is paid and the money has been cleared out of our account, I simply cross it off with a single line.
-At a glance, I can quickly and easily see what’s been paid and what hasn’t.
+Once the bill is paid and the money has been cleared out of our bank accounts, I simply cross it off with a single line.
+At a glance, I can quickly and easily the bills paid and those to be paid.

-If we missed a payment (which we sometimes have no choice but to do), I put that line in brackets.
-This way I know if we are behind, how much we are behind, and know why the bill amount is high the following month.
+If we missed paying bills (which we sometimes have no choice but to do), I would make note of this by putting that line in brackets.
+This way I know if we are behind, how much we are behind, and know why the monthly bill amount is higher the following month.

-Since I’ve been using this system for 2 years, I can also quickly look back and compare how much our hydro bill was last December, for example, which is really helpful for planning ahead.
+Since I’ve been using this system for 2 years, I can also quickly look back and compare how much our utility bills were last December, for example, which is really helpful for planning ahead.

 And that’s it!